PSPDFKit SDK Security

 Accessing an Underlying PDF File

-PSPDFKit for Web might keep parts of extracted text or annotations in memory to perform the requested operations.
+PSPDFKit for Web may keep parts of extracted text or annotations in memory to perform the requested operations.

-In the case of a Standalone mode, all the processing and rendering of PDF documents occurs in the client.
+In the case of Standalone mode, all the processing and rendering of documents occurs on the client side.
 There’s no transmission of a user’s files or data to any external server, and we don’t have access to your deployment.
 Keep in mind that since the document fetching is done on the client side, a malicious user could potentially access underlying PDF documents.

-If you want to learn more about access to protected files, please see our Accessing Protected Files guide.
+If you want to learn more about access to protected files, refer to our accessing protected files guide.

 Document Permissions

 Permissions set on a PDF document are honored by PSPDFKit for Web.
-Please refer to our Document Permissions guide to learn more.
+Refer to our document permissions guide to learn more.

 Screenshots